yochannah/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 the beta testing][beta-test-signup-maintainer].

-We expect to transition all lessons (including incubator and lab) to use [The Carpentries Workbench][sandpaper-docs] by January 2023.
+We expect to transition all lessons (including incubator and lab) to use [The Carpentries Workbench][workbench] by January 2023.

 ## Things are going to get beta